 Director Peck told the Board that the CPI-U-Northeast increased 2.6% in 2023 according to the US Bureau of Labor statistics.
 He requested that the Board adopt the 2.6% increase to the BLETP Reimbursement Rates.

-MOTION: To accept the Reimbursement Rate increase of 2.6%, January 1, 2024 and review this rate annually.
+MOTION: To accept the Reimbursement Rate increase of 2.6%, January 1, 2024 and review for adjustments annually per statute.

 Moved by Ms. Ward Saxl and seconded by Director Love.
 Motion Carried.